Cirkit Designer Logo

 How to Use the Component in a Circuit

-• Red LED: Battery is charging.
+• Red LED: Charging in progress.

-• Green LED: Battery is fully charged.
+• Green LED: Charging complete.

 Important Considerations and Best Practices